dotansimha/graphql-code-generator/docs/plugins/java.md

 title: Java
 ---

-The `java` plugin generates Java `class`es for for Enums and Input types.
+The `java` plugin generates Java `classes` for for Enums and Input types.

 It works with `graphql-java` library.

-You can use this plugin to generate Java enums based on your GraphQL schema, and it also generates a type-safe Java transfomer for GraphQL `input` types.
+You can use this plugin to generate Java enums based on your GraphQL schema, and it also generates a type-safe Java transformer for GraphQL `input` types.

-Then, you can use it directly to transofmr your `input` in your resolvers:
+Then, you can use it directly to transform your `input` in your resolvers:

 ```graphql
 type Query {